-FATF has issued a set of recommendations, which are widely endorsed as the international standards for AML and CFT2.
+FATF has issued a set of 40 recommendations to assess regulatory framework and 11 Immediate Outcomes to assess effectiveness, which are widely endorsed as the international standards for AML and CFT2.
 FATF defines an NPO as "a legal person or arrangement or organisation that primarily engages in raising or disbursing funds for purposes such as charitable, religious, cultural, educational, social or fraternal purposes, or for the carrying out of other types of good works".